Developer Community Triggered Send Scenario

 For synchronous processing, Jen casts the CreateResult to a TriggeredSendCreateResult to gain access to the SubscriberFailures array.

 For asynchronous processing, the ResultMessage object represents the focal point for exception handling.
-Jen retrieves the ResultMessage for each request using the retrieve method, read from an email attachment or available as a HTTP post variables.
-The ResultDetailXML property contains a serialized TriggeredSendCreateResult that can be interrogated to get the desired.
+Jen retrieves the ResultMessage for each request using the retrieve method, read from an email attachment or available as HTTP post variables.
+The ResultDetailXML property contains a serialized TriggeredSendCreateResult that provides more information about the error.

-Jen wants to review how her triggered sends are performing, and the marketing department wants to know how customers are interacting with the emails sent as part of the triggered sends.
+Both Jen and NTO's Marketing team want to know how customers are interacting with these transactional emails.
 Jen retrieves a tracking send summary to get the information needed and act accordingly.

 After initial testing and implementation, Jen and the team want to expand their efforts to handle increased load and more features.

 Jen also recommends creating more email messages and personalizing them to the specific customer.
 Until this point, the email messages used fixed content to welcome the customer and let them know that the transaction had cleared.
-Jen recommends that marketing include dynamic content in their email messages to include the following attributes:
+Jen recommends that NTO's Marketing team includes dynamic content in their email messages to include the attributes such as first name, last name, and a list of recent purchases.

-Jen also creates more triggered send definitions to accomodate customers wishing to change their username and password for the ecommerce site.
-These definitions include HTML email messages that have been created by marketing and sent to Jen for inclusion in the triggered send definition.
-These HTML email contain references to information in the data extension for use in the email message.
+Jen also creates more triggered send definitions to accommodate customers who want to change their usernames and passwords.
+These definitions include HTML email messages created by the Marketing team and sent to Jen for inclusion in the triggered send definition.
+These HTML emails contain references to information in the data extension for use in the email message.

-In order to ensure that all API calls are properly handled, Jen decides to use the asynchronous API for further development on the ecommerce site.
-While this does involves rewriting existing functionality, Jen feels the solution scales better using the asynchronous API and allow for better management of her API calls.
+To ensure that all API calls are properly handled, Jen uses the asynchronous API for further development on the ecommerce site.
+This step involves rewriting existing functionality, but Jen feels that the solution scales better and allows for better management of her API calls.

 Jen also considers building a landing page for the marketers to view the triggered send tracking information she retrieves via the API.
 She stores this information in a data extension and builds a landing page using AMPscript that returns the tracking information for easy viewing.